“Kimmie Rhodes: The soul of a poet and the voice of an angel.”

 - Emmylou Harris

 Singer-songwriter Kimmie Rhodes is a native Texan who calls Austin home.
 Kimmie’s multi-platinum selling songs have been recorded by such stellar acts as Willie Nelson, Wynonna Judd, Trisha Yearwood, Amy Grant, CeCe Winans, Joe Ely, John Farnham, Waylon Jennings, Peter Frampton, Mark Knopfler and Emmylou Harris.
-A creative and prolific artist, she has recorded and released a total of fifteen solo CDs, written and produced three musical plays and a catalogue of hundreds of songs, and published a novell/cookbook.
-Kimmie is currently serving as an associate producer for a documentary, “They Called Us Outlaws” to be presented by the Country Music Hall Of Fame In Nashville, TN., a feature length film to be dedicated in memory of Joe Gracey and Waylon Jennings, produced and directed by Eric Geadelman.
+A creative and prolific artist, she has recorded and released a total of sixteen solo CDs, written and produced three musical plays and a catalogue of hundreds of songs, and published a novell/cookbook.
+Kimmie is currently serving as an associate producer for a documentary, “They Called Us Outlaws” to be presented by the Country Music Hall Of Fame In Nashville, TN., a trilogy of feature length films to be dedicated in memory of Joe Gracey and Waylon Jennings, produced and directed by Eric Geadelman.
+Kimmie is producing radio documentary/music programming for her show “Radio Dreams”, which focuses on the history and musicology of American roots music and artists.
 She is also starring with Jaston Williams and Joe Ely in a thearical production, “Is There Life After Lubbock and completing a book of memoirs, “Radio Dreams.”

 Kimmie grew up in Lubbock, Texas and began her singing career at the age of six with her family gospel trio.
 She moved to Austin in 1979, where she met DJ at the legendary KOKE FM and producer Joe Gracey, an instrumental figure in the Austin progressive country scene, who she eventually married.
 Joe was her constant companion. muse, bass player and general “partner in crime” until he died of cancer at the age of 61 in November 2011.
 In 1981 she recorded her first album, Kimmie Rhodes and the Jackalope Brothers when Willie Nelson invited her to use his studio.
 In 1985 she recorded her second album Man In the Moon.
 Her third album Angels Get The Blues, recorded at the original Sun Studio in Memphis, was released in 1989.
 These records led to a series of British and European tours that received rave reviews.
 Kimmie’s 1998 CD release is a compilation of original songs from these three albums called Jackalopes, Moons & Angels.
 This Jackalope Records release marks the first time these songs have been available on CD in one collection.